Online

 Direct Debit

-Once your direct debit is set up, you don’t have to worry about missing a payment.
-We’ll always let you know in advance if your rent changes and your payments will change automatically.
+Once your direct debit is set up, you don't have to worry about missing a payment.
+We'll always let you know in advance if your rent changes and your payments change automatically.

 allpay app